North Alabama Lions: Winkworth Leads Lions to Next Level of Success

-The Chris Walker Era
+Chris Walker Era

 Chris Walker became the fourth women's soccer coach in UNA history prior to the 2013 season and led UNA to a solid 8-8-2 record.
 In his second season the Lions went 14-4-1, reached the championship match of the GSC Tournament and advanced to the Division II South Regional.
 That effort earned Walker GSC Coach of the Year honors.
 UNA was led by junior Chloe Richards who was named GSC, South Region and Division II National Player of the Year after leading the nation in four categories, including most goals scored (26) and most points (57).
 In 2015, Walker's Lions went 15-3-2, won the Gulf South Conference regular-season and post-season titles and hosted an NCAA Regional event for the first time.
 In 2017, UNA was 13-4-2 and again hosted an NCAA South Regional contest.

 In 2018, Walker led a successful transition into Division I as the Lions went 11-9-1 and advanced to the championship match of the ASUN Conference Tournament.
 The Lions followed with a 6–11 mark in 2019.